sigmod2027caps/CAPS-SIGMOD-2027/readme.md

 - 15 GB of free disk: 9.4 GB of it is the taxi archive and its extraction, which can be deleted once `data/taxis/taxis.txt` exists.

-A full `./run.sh` takes hours, most of it downloading: archive.org throttles the taxi files, and `install_flink.sh` allows up to two hours for the Flink tarball alone (raise `FLINK_DOWNLOAD_MINUTES` if your link is slower).
-Both resume, so an interrupted run continues where it stopped.

-Everything else is fetched by `./run.sh`: it installs Flink 1.10 into `code/flink-1.10.0` and builds the two input datasets before running the experiments, skipping whichever steps are already done.
-Flink 1.10 is the version GeneaLog was developed on, which is why the comparison uses it; point `FLINK_DIR` at an existing installation to use your own.
+Nothing else has to be installed by hand: `./run.sh` fetches Flink and builds the inputs itself, as described under Run.
+Flink 1.10 is the version GeneaLog was developed on, which is why the comparison uses it; point `FLINK_DIR` at an existing Flink 1.10 to use your own, and raise `FLINK_DOWNLOAD_MINUTES` above its default of 120 if your link is slow.

 ## macOS